zioDocker/DockerDevelopmentOnMac/README.md

 Optimised docker development environent for Mac Os.
 ---

-This repo has the purpose to provide an optimised docker environment for Mac Os.
+This repo has the purpose to provide an optimised docker environment for Mac Os using NFS.

 Technlogies used:
 * [NFS](https://en.wikipedia.org/wiki/Network_File_System)